-- Free trade agreements enable more exports, which drive the growth of the industry.

-- The European Union's barriers to agricultural imports are notoriously prohibitive.

-- The EU's Common

-Agriculture Policy places

-European farmers at a

-significant advantage.

-- The NFF is opposed to the EU imposing its system of Geographical Indications (GIs) on Australian farmers and consumers.
+- Free trade agreements enable more exports, which drive the growth of the industry. - The European Union's barriers to agricultural imports are notoriously prohibitive. - The Common Agricultural Policy places European farmers at a significant advantage. - The NFF is opposed to the EU imposing its system of Geographical Indications (GIs) on Australian farmers and consumers.